ABOUT MY AID

 - You are responsible for supplying complete and accurate information used to determine your eligibility for aid.

 - You must maintain Satisfactory Academic Progress (SAP).
+See the policy for undergraduate students and graduate students for full details.

 - You must be formally admitted to WOU and be admitted and enrolled in a degree or certificate program, or be taking required preparatory coursework for admittance into a degree or certificate program.